Lowell Discovery Telescope

 The Lowell Discovery Telescope (LDT), formerly the Discovery Channel Telescope (DCT), is a 4.3 m aperture telescope owned and operated by Lowell Observatory.
 The LDT was built at a dark sky site in the Coconino National Forest near Happy Jack, Arizona.
 Happy Jack is located at an elevation of 2360 m and is approximately 65 km south-south-east of Flagstaff.
 The project was initially a partnership between Discovery Communications and Lowell Observatory.
-The research partnerships have been extended to include Boston University, The University of Maryland, The University of Toledo, and Northern Arizona University.
+The research partnerships have been extended to include Boston University, The University of Maryland, The University of Toledo, Northern Arizona University, and Yale University.
 The telescope cost $53 million.
 It significantly augments Lowell Observatory's observational capability and enables pioneering studies in a number of important research areas.

 With its 4-meter class primary mirror, the Lowell Discovery Telescope is the fifth largest telescope in the continental United States (As of 2019).

 Final construction of the telescope was completed by February 2012 and first light images were taken in April 2012.

 Telescope

-The LDT was designed by Alan Dodson and uses a Ritchey–Chrétien design.
+The LDT uses a Ritchey–Chrétien design with an f/1.9 primary mirror.
 The 6700-pound primary mirror measures 4.3 m in diameter yet only about 10 cm in thickness.
 This finely figured, thin meniscus mirror, held in shape by a 156-element active optics system, regularly delivers sub-arcsecond seeing.
 The mirror was ground and polished into its hyperbolic shape at the Optical Engineering and Fabrication Facility of the University of Arizona College of Optical Sciences (in Tucson, Arizona).
 The telescope is one of the most powerful in the world, thanks to a unique housing that can accommodate up to five instruments at the Ritchey-Chrétien focus.
 The LDT can switch between any of these instruments in about a minute, making it uniquely suited for time-domain programs as well as opportunity targets such as gamma ray bursts and supernovae.